Download and view the MSUNER powerpoint presentation: MSUNERPresentation

 How Do Member Districts and Clinical Faculty Contribute to Teacher Education Renewal?

-The importance of field-based teacher education to the overall quality and success of teacher education cannot be overestimated.
+The importance of field-based teacher education is of critical importance to the overall quality and success of teacher education.
 Our expectation is that all students will have their student teaching experiences in Network schools with Clinical Faculty members.
 This means our student teachers can learn from experienced, highly effective teachers who understand and exemplify teaching for critical thinking.
 This also enables us to place our student teachers in schools where teachers collaborate with one another, take reflection seriously, understand the moral dimensions of teaching, and see themselves as learners as well as teachers.

 We promote a co-teaching model for the student teaching experience.
 This allows the cooperating and student teacher to share the classroom responsibilities and give more individual attention to the students.